ilija-the/vendrithvault/content/Administrative/Homebrew Overview.md

 Dainty Umbrella.
 A magic item often carried by Leshys, they are made of bamboo and can slow ones fall.

-Vanberries and Foggledrink.
+Van and Foggle.
 In adventures where Stamina plays a role, these serve as easy ways to regain stamina points.
-Vanberries restore 2 per berry.
+Vanberries restore 1 per berry but give you a -1 circumstance penalty to actions that require precise hand movements for 1 hour.
+Vanberry juice regains 5 stamina.
+Enchanted vanberries remove the penalty and recover 2 per berry.
 A fogglefruit recovers 1d8+2 and a Foggledrink Energiser recovers 2d8+4, but both also give you a -1 circumstance penalty against Sickened for 1 hour.

 Ashur's Inventions:
-Alarm Bolt
+Alarm Bolt.
-Cloud Bolt
+Cloud Bolt.
-Heavy Bolas Bolt
+Heavy Bolas Bolt.
-Jolt Bolt
+Jolt Bolt.
-Kindling Bolt
+Kindling Bolt.
-Knockback Bolt
+Knockback Bolt.
-Rattler Bolt
+Rattler Bolt.
-Shaker Bolt
+Shaker Bolt.
-Springrazor Bolt
+Springrazor Bolt.
-Timed Bomb Bolt
+Timed Bomb Bolt.